Howard Fuller (racing driver): Team HARD. (2012–2017)

 Fuller joined the British Touring Car Championship grid for the Rockingham round of the 2012 season, replacing Robb Holland in the Team HARD.
 Honda Civic.
 He finished 14th in his first race, bettering this with a 12th place finish in the wet conditions of race two.
 He finished race one and two at Silverstone two weeks later 11th.
 Aaron Williamson took over the car for the final event of the season at Brands Hatch, meaning Fuller finished the season 24th in the drivers' championship.

 Fuller originally planned to stay in the BTCC for the 2013 season, driving a Team HARD.
 Volkswagen CC.
 Although entered for the full season, he did not make his first race appearance until Rockingham where he drove a Vauxhall Insignia.

-He was due to return to the BTCC in 2020, again with Team HARD but this time in the team's Volkswagen CC, as a replacement for Mike Bushell.
+Fuller was due to return to the BTCC in 2020, again with Team HARD but this time in the team's Volkswagen CC, as a replacement for Mike Bushell.
 However, the start of the season was delayed until August due to the outbreak of COVID-19, by which time he was replaced by Ollie Brown.

 TCR UK

 SWR Racing (2018-)

 Fuller joined Sean Walkinshaw Racing (SWR) in 2018 to pilot their Honda Civic Type R in the inaugural TCR UK series (www.tcruk.co.uk).
-Fuller qualified 3rd at Silverstone and finished in 4th and 5th places in the two races that weekend.
+Fuller qualified third at Silverstone and finished in fourth and fifth places in the two races that weekend.